jplorg/jpl/ROADMAP.md

 - durations
 - intervals?

-## Unicode
+## Debugging

-- highlightlocation should look at runes rather than bytes
+- highlightLocation does not handle unicode codepoints and \r\n correctly

 ## Cross compatibility